Dipl. Akupunkteurin, TCM Fachverband Schweiz

 New patient consultation

-- Consultation, TCM intake, tongue diagnosis, Chinese herbal therapy diagnosis, supplement diagnosis and advice on life-style and other issues.
+- Consultation, TCM intake, tongue diagnosis, Chinese herbal therapy diagnosis, lab report analysis (when applicable), BBT chart analysis (if you already have one), supplement diagnosis, and advice on life-style and other issues.

 - 168fr (plus prescription fee, if applicable)